 Emile Rademeyer is Executive Creative Strategy Director and Digital Placemaking Strategist at VANDAL in Sydney, Australia.
 As leader in its field, VANDAL transforms physical places and spaces with digital placemaking, experiences and ideas that change human behaviour.

 Emile ensures the studio is focussed on delivering the most innovative campaigns using moving image, sound, art, interactive and augmented reality experiences for advertising, public, commercial and retail environments.
 He further oversees executive curation of the VANDAL Art Gallery in Redfern, Sydney.

 Under his direction, VANDAL combines the physical and digital worlds to evoke real human reaction, enhance experiences and bridge the gap between art, advertising, digital media, content and culture.

 Emile’s work regularly features in local and international awards, festivals and publications.
 He’s a frequent international guest, keynote speaker and jury member at events around the globe.
-Regarded as Australia’s most prolific media creative directors.
+Regarded as Australia’s most prolific media directors.

 *Speakers to be confirmed

 Suite 1, Level 1, 2 Brandon Park Drive